ebp-nor/GenomeAssembly/README.md

 ### Software

-Most software installations is handled by conda.
+Most software installation is handled by conda.
-However, some software and packages need to manually installed (see requirements).
+However, some software and packages need to be manually installed (see requirements).
 To set these up, you need to point the pipeline to the install directories or the name of the modules.
-This can be done by editing the In the EBPNor_GenomeAssembly_config.yaml file in the  EBPNor_GenomeAssembly_profile folder For modules:
+This can be done by editing the EBPNor_GenomeAssembly_config.yaml file in the  EBPNor_GenomeAssembly_profile folder.

+For modules:
 - Change the parameter "apterfilt_modules" to the name of the GCC and Cmake modules.
 You can use a python list to add both: ["GCC-module", "CMAKE-module"]
-- Change the parameter "smudge_module" to the name of the Python module For non-conda installed software:
+- Change the parameter "smudge_module" to the name of the Python module

+For non-conda installed software:
 - Set the "adapterfilt_install_dir" parameter to the installation path of HiFiAdapterFilt
 - Set the "smudge_path" parameter to the installation path of KMC